Second National Bank (Akron, OH)

 Article Text

-Run On Ohio Bank.
-Akron, O., June 20.-There was considerable excitement here over the continued run on the Second National Bank.
+Run on Akron Bank.
+AKRON, O., June 20.-There is considerable excitement here over the continued run on the Second National bank.
 The run started Saturday.
-One of the depositors saw the daughter of an official of the bank withdraw her deposit, and from this the rumor began that something was wrong.
+One of the depositors saw the daughter of an official of the bank withdraw her deposits, and from this the rumor started that something was wrong.
 A total of $500,000 has been withdrawn since Saturday.
-The officials are not trying to stop the run, but are paying out as the depositors call for their money, The bank has a surplus of $40,000 and a capital of $350.000.

 Article from Waterbury Evening Democrat, June 20, 1905